rqlite/gorqlite/README.md

 	GORQLITE_TEST_TABLE=some_other_table

 ## Pronunciation
-rqlite is supposed to be pronounced "ree qwell lite".
+rqlite is supposed to be pronounced "ree qwell lite" (though many people pronounce is "R Q lite" too).
 So you could pronounce gorqlite as either "go ree kwell lite" or "gork lite".
 The Klingon in me prefers the latter.
 Really, isn't rqlite just the kind of battle-hardened, lean and mean system Klingons would use?  **Qapla'!**